alex-orkuma/cybercog/content/post/build-and-host-a-blog-or-website-for-free-without-any-coding-skills-in-50-mins.md

         ### Modifying the Config file

         there are a lot of things in the config file but  I am going to my best to explain the important ones.
-      * change the baseURL to the domain name of your site if you have one or just change it to a forward slash (/) if you don't have
+      * change the baseURL to the domain name of your site if you have one or just change it to a forward slash (/) if you don't have.
       * change the title to the title of your site
       * leave the theme name as it is
       * pygmentsStyle, _pygmentsUseClasses_ ,_pygmentsCodeFences_, _pygmentsCodefencesGuessSyntax_, _pygmentsUseClassic, pygmentOptions,_  are all used for code highlighting in your website.
 We won't get into this right now, this is a whole new blog post of its own for now leave the settings as it is.